Table of Contents

 This handout covers what you can do to stop your landlord from entering your home during the COVID-19 pandemic.

-According to the most recent information from the Centers for Disease Control and Prevention (CDC), some people with disabilities are at severe risk of being impacted by COVID-19, especially the Delta variant.
+According to the most recent information from the Centers for Disease Control and Prevention (CDC), some people with disabilities are at severe risk of being impacted by COVID-19.
 If you or someone you care for is at severe risk, you may prefer to not have strangers in your home and risk exposure to the virus.

 If your landlord is having strangers enter your home and increasing your risk of exposure, this could cause you to have increased anxiety and it could negatively affect your mental health.
 Learn what steps you can take to stop your landlord and others from entering your home, putting you at risk, and impacting your mental health.